Stability of Euclidean 3-space for the positive mass theorem: Pointed measured Gromov-Hausdorff convergence

 and $\Phi _{\mathbf{u}(p)} \circ \mathbf{u}$ gives a $\Psi (m(g)|D)$-pGH approximation, where $\Phi _{\mathbf{u}(p)}$ is the translation diffeomorphism of $\mathbb{R}^3$ mapping $\mathbf{u}(p)$ to $0$. \end{prop} \begin{proof} With the same notations as above, we take $\mathcal{E}:= E''$ and $\mathcal{Y}:= Y''$.
 Notice that by Lemma \ref{ybis}, by the fact that $|\Jac \mathbf{u}-\Id| \leq \epsilon' $ (see (\ref{abu})), and by our choice of $\delta _0$ and $\xi _0$, when $0< m(g) \ll 1$,

-The rest of the statement follows from Lemma \ref{E'-Y'} and Lemma \ref{11111}. \end{proof} \begin{proof}[Proof of Theorem \ref{main thm}] Assume $(M_i^3, g_i)$ is a sequence of asymptotically flat $3$-manifolds with nonnegative scalar curvature and positive mass $m(g_i)\to 0$.
-Assume $\xi $ is any fixed continuous function as in the statement of Theorem \ref{main thm}.
-For any end of $M_i$, for all large $i$, Proposition \ref{main-prop-GH} gives the existence of a region $\mathcal{E}_i$ containing this end, which satisfies
+The rest of the statement follows from Lemma \ref{E'-Y'} and Lemma \ref{11111}. \end{proof} \begin{proof}[Proof of Theorem \ref{main thm}] Assume $(M_i, g_i)$ is a sequence of complete, asymptotically flat $3$-manifolds, with nonnegative scalar curvature.
+Suppose that the mass of an end of $M_i$ converges to zero: $m(g_i)\to 0$.
+Assume that $\xi $ is any fixed continuous function as in the statement of Theorem \ref{main thm}.
+For all large $i$, Proposition \ref{main-prop-GH} gives the existence of a region $\mathcal{E}_i$ with compact boundary, containing the given end of $M_i$, which satisfies

 and a harmonic diffeomorphism $\mathbf{u}_i: \mathcal{E}_i\to \mathcal{Y}_i \subset \mathbb{R}^3$ with $\mathcal{Y}_i= \mathbf{u}_i(\mathcal{E}_i)$.